Do you snore? Are you tired during the day? If your issues are due to Sleep Apnea, we can help!

 Could I Have Sleep Apnea?

-Common risk factors for sleep apnea include being overweight, having a large neck, having high blood pressure, having a narrow airway, having chronic nasal congestion, having diabetes, being male, family history, smoking, and excessive alcohol use.
+Common risk factors for sleep apnea include being overweight, having a large neck circumference, high blood pressure, having a narrow airway, having chronic nasal congestion, having diabetes, being male, family history, smoking, and excessive alcohol use.

 It’s Just Snoring, Right?
 Is It Really A Big Deal?